noobskies/t3a-videoblade/memory-bank/progress.md

 1. **Example Post Feature**: The default T3 post functionality could be removed once video features are implemented (or adapted as a template)

-2. **Default Styling**: Homepage uses T3 default gradient - will need custom design for videoblade
+2. **Default Styling**: Homepage uses T3 default gradient - will need custom design for VideoBlade

-3. **NextAuth Beta**: Using beta version may require updates when stable is released

 ### Future Considerations